WoSai/e-member-doc/en/README.md

 ![image](https://raw.githubusercontent.com/18667163872/e-member-doc/master/img/seq-en.png)

 ##2.Signature verification
-In the Internet environment, use the interfaces you should do signature verification.
+In the Internet environment, the seller must to use HTTPS protocol communication and should do signature verification about parameter.

 ###2.1 Update secret
-    Apply for appid from ShouQianBa.
+    The seller should provide a secret to ShouQianBa and update the secret periodically.
+The ShouQianBa can use seller’s function to update the secret.
 The secret is valid for one month.
-So you should update the secret periodically.
  - api url:https://member.hm.com/api/sign/v1
  - request type: post
  - parameters: